High Efficiency Image File Format: Patent licensing

 HEIF itself is a container that may not be subject to additional royalty fees for commercial ISOBMFF licensees.
-Note however that Nokia also grants its patents on a royalty-free basis for non-commercial purposes.
-When containing images and image sequences encoded in a particular format (e.g. HEVC or AVC) its use becomes subject to the licensing of patents on the coding format.
+Nokia also grants its patents on a royalty-free basis for non-commercial purposes.
+When containing images and image sequences encoded in a particular format (e.g., HEVC or AVC) its use becomes subject to the licensing of patents on the coding format.